angular/angular/aio/content/guide/reactive-forms.md

 </code-example>

+The _aliases_ control in the `FormGroup` is now populated with a single control until more are added dynamically.

 ### Access the `FormArray` control

 Since a `FormArray` represents an undefined number of controls in array, accessing the control through a getter provides convenience and reusability.
 Define a getter class property to retrieve the aliases `FormArray` control from the parent `FormGroup`.